xinkai-zhou/AdaPageRank/README.md

 # AdaPageRank
-Functions for implementing PageRank with adaptive damping factor.
+Functions for computing PageRank with adaptive damping factor.